 Some might manually post spam in the form of irrelevant content that doesn’t bring anything to the discussion.
 One way to prevent these attempts is to implement a probationary period for new members which limits their ability to open new threads and necessitates moderator approval.

-The Importance of Community Moderators
+Using Community Moderators

 Every community needs moderators to effectively police their forums and guide the conversation in the right direction.
-But it’s important to remember that a moderator is more than just someone who enforces forum rules and locks, or deletes offending topics.
+But it’s important to remember that a moderator is more than just someone who enforces forum rules and locks or deletes offending topics.
 In other words, getting rid of trolls is a relatively small part of their job; their main purpose is to build a troll-free environment in the first place.

 A good moderator must exhibit excellent judgement; ever-wary of being “that” moderator who represses their community and shuts down legitimate debate.
 They must not see themselves as police officers but rather as community builders.
 They must be the ones to inspire others and encourage involvement while also enforcing the rules.
+It's therefore important to choose your community moderators wisely — not everyone can be trusted to be in a position of power.

 Some gaming communities make use of ranking systems to reward the best posters without giving them moderation rights, simultaneously maintaining a separate team of moderators as well.
 A good example is Blizzard Entertainment’s MVP program, which rewards the most valuable forum posters in their community by giving them special recognition.
 This is a great approach to fostering a troll-free environment.